samunruh86/bluehaven/admin/email_templates/call_scripts.md

 ## **Version 3**

 **Opening:**
-“Hello, my name is [YOUR_NAME], and I'm the owner of [YOUR_COMPANY].
+“Hello, my name is [C_FNAME] [C_LNAME], and I'm the owner of [U_COMPANY].
 We specialize in wholesale, distribution, and e-commerce retailing, helping brands increase visibility across major online platforms.
 How are you today?”

 **Pitch:**
 “Our company handles over [Enter yearly revenue] in sales each year across the US, Canada, and Mexico, with monthly purchasing volumes exceeding [Enter purchasing volume].
 We’re currently seeking to expand our portfolio and are very interested in a direct purchase agreement with your company.”